Foreign relations of Venezuela

 The foreign relations of Venezuela had since the early twentieth century been particularly strong with the United States.
 However, since the election of Hugo Chávez as President of Venezuela in 1998, Venezuela's foreign policy differed substantially from that of previous Venezuelan governments.
 This change in foreign policy direction continues under the current president Nicolás Maduro.

-From 2019 to 2023, Juan Guaidó held a disputed claim as president of Venezuela after the possibly fraudulent 2018 election.
-In general, western-allied nations such as the United States recognized Guaidó while non-western allied nations recognized the Maduro government.
+From 2019 to 2023, Juan Guaidó disputed the presidency of Venezuela.
+Edmundo González has done so since the 2024 elections.

+Diplomatic relations

+List of countries which Venezuela maintains diplomatic relations with: